 Upon the conclusion of the funded project, the grantee shall submit a final report detailing the work completed as part of the project, its final results, and conclusions.
-A detailed summary of costs (itemized table or list of transactions) shall accompany the report and state any deviations from the original budget.
+A detailed summary of costs (itemized table and list of transactions) shall accompany the report and state any deviations from the original budget.
+A template for final reports is available on the IRF website.